360Power/360power-api-doc/README-EN.md

 ## Signing requests
 ### Token Authentication
-To make sure that API commucation is safe，REST API must need Access token apart from Market Data API, every account  can apply multiple Access Token, so that each APP can use different Access Token。
-Access Token need to apply in http://biger.in, please provide your public key (RSA), the expire data of Access Token and IP address when you apply Access Token.
+To sign your http requests, you need an access token.
+Please apply for one at http://biger.in.
+You will need to provide your public key (RSA), the expiry date of requested access Token(else we wil give you 1 year by default) and IP address for whitelisting purposes.

-To apply for access token, you will also first need to generate you rown RSA key pair, and give us your public key. (keep your private key safe on your own end).

 To generate a RSA key pair, you can use a multitude of openly available tools.
  * option 1 - Using openssl via command line - https://rietta.com/blog/2012/01/27/openssl-generating-rsa-key-from-command/